 Practical experience.
 The program offers hands-on training working with refugees and other forced migrants, and with the agencies and institutions assisting them.

-You will complete 12 courses for a total of 54 quarter hours, spread over six quarters and one summer.
+You will complete 12 courses for a total of 48.5 quarter hours, spread over six quarters.
 These credits include classroom instruction as well as internships.
+Courses are to be completed in a sequence with students taking two courses per quarter.

 The program draws students from varied backgrounds, creating a unique opportunities for collaboration.
 We seek students from: